-Contents Page

-Financial Trends 39

-These schedules contain trend information from the current year and prior years' comprehensive annual financial reports to help a reader understand how the Lottery's financial performance and position have changed over time.
+Contents Page Financial Trends These schedules contain trend information from the current year and prior years' comprehensive annual financial reports to help a reader understand how the Lottery's financial performance and position have changed over time.
+39 Revenue Capacity These schedules contain information to help the reader assess factors affecting the Lottery's ability to generate sales of lottery tickets.

-Revenue Capacity 46

-These schedules contain information to help the reader assess factors affecting the Lottery's ability to generate sales of lottery tickets.
 Scratchers ticket game strategies, such as price points and launch schedules, affect the selection and availability of products for sale at retail locations.
 Information for draw sales by game, included in the financial trends section, provides data about the various drawing based games that are available to the public.
 The Lottery's statewide retailer network determines the market exposure for Scratchers and Draw Games.

-Demographic and Economic Information 50

-These schedules contain demographic and economic indicators to help a reader understand the environment in which the Lottery operates.

-Operating Information 53

-These schedules contain information about the Lottery's organizational structure, financial performance indicators compared to other lotteries in the United States and capital asset information.

-With the exception of information on retailers and sales for each region, statistical information is provided for the most recent ten years.
-In the future, data for this schedule will be accumulated and, in due course, the schedule will contain information for a ten-year period.
+46 Demographic and Economic Information These schedules contain demographic and economic indicators to help a reader understand the environment in which the Lottery operates.
+50 Operating Information These schedules contain information about the Lottery's organizational structure, financial performance indicators compared to other lotteries in the United States and capital asset information.
+53 With the exception of information on retailers and sales for each region, statistic provided for the most recent ten years.
+In the future, data for this schedule with the sch and, in due course, the schedule will contain information for a ten-year period.